immunochomik/Quick-log/README.md

 You will want to add meta information regarding the unique id field, therefore, you add a file with extension .meta and the same name as the data file:

 !!!
-Warning the id field has to be lover case even if the real column name is not.
+Warning the id field has to be lower case even if the real column name is not.

 __sales_2015.meta__